kenoi1/website/content/blogs/2025-08-23/index.md

 Finally, I worked on media disc ejection [(see MR #26)](https://invent.kde.org/sitter/karton/-/merge_requests/26).
 This uses a [libvirt call](https://libvirt.org/html/libvirt-libvirt-domain.html) to simulate the installation media being removed from the VM, so users can boot into their virtual hard drive after installing.

-## Usage
+## Demo Usage

-As a final test of the project, I decided to configure, configure and use a Fedora KDE VM using Karton.
+As a final test of the project, I decided to configure, configure and use a [Fedora KDE](https://fedoraproject.org/kde/download) VM using Karton.
 After specifying specs, I installed it to the virtual disk, ejected the installation media, and properly booted into it.
 Then, I tried playing some games.
 Overall, it worked pretty well!

 {{< video src="https://kenoi.dev/blogs/2025-08-23/install.mp4" >}}